apache/fluo/README.md

 ---
 [![Build Status][ti]][tl] [![Apache License][li]][ll] [![Maven Central][mi]][ml] [![Javadoc][ji]][jl]

-**Apache Fluo lets users make incremental updates to large data sets stored in Apache Accumulo.**

-[Apache Fluo][fluo] is an open source implementation of [Percolator][percolator] (which populates Google's search index) for [Apache Accumulo][accumulo].
-Fluo makes it possible to update the results of a large-scale computation, index, or analytic as new data is discovered.
-Check out the Fluo [project website][fluo] for news and general information.
+[Apache Fluo][fluo] is a distributed processing system that lets users make incremental updates to large data sets.
+With Apache Fluo, users can set up workflows that execute cross node transactions when data changes.
+These workflows enable users to continuously join new data into large existing data sets without reprocessing all data.
+Apache Fluo is an open source implementation of [Percolator][Percolator] (which populates Google's search index) that is built on [Apache Accumulo].
+Check out the [Fluo project website][fluo] for news and general information.

 ## Getting Started